 Ivan Sache, 5 September 2004

-The colours of the flag do not seem to be derived from the municipal coat of arms, which is (Brian Timms):
+The colours of the flag does not seem to be derived from the municipal coat of arms, which is (Brian Timms):

-D'azur à trois tours d'argent posées en fasce crênelées et maçonnées de sable, celle du milieu plus haute et ouverte du champ (Azure three towers argent in fess the center higher than the others masoned sable.
+D'azur à trois tours d'argent posées en fasce crênelées et maçonnées de sable, celle du milieu plus haute et ouverte du champ.

 Ivan Sache, 5 September 2004